gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Introduction to Topology and Modern Analysis** by *G. F. Simmons*: This book should be renamed as "An Introduction to Functional Analysis".
 Here we talk about normed linear spaces over $\mathbb{R}$ and $\mathbb{C}$.
 * **Differential Equations** by *S. L. Ross*: Nothing special, any other text like Simmons and Krantz's book "Differential Equations: Theory, Technique and Practice" is also good.
 We will see the proofs of facts learned in Calculus II.

-*I never came across a good introductory book on numerical analysis.
+*I never came across a good introductory book on numerical analysis, since like graph theory it involves lots of definitions and algorithms.
 In general, you can pick some notes which use GNU Octave or Python for implementing the algorithms.*

 ## Topology ##